 One of the Liberty 4 Pro’s standout features is its companion app, which offers a staggering array of customization options.
 From personalized sound profiles to adjustable ANC levels and customizable controls, users can tailor the earbuds to their exact preferences.
 While the unique charging case with its small display and touch controls is an interesting addition, it may be more of a novelty than a practical feature for many users.
 However, the case does support fast charging, providing up to 4 hours of playback from just a 5-minute charge.

-Read our full Anker Soundcore Liberty 4 Pro review
+Anker Soundcore Liberty 4 Pro price history

 The best features under $200: JBL Live Beam 3